-Our earnings were insufficient to cover fixed charges in each of the years in the five-year period ended December 31, 2003.
+Our earnings were insufficient to cover fixed charges in each of the years in the five-year period ended December 31, 2002 and in the nine-month periods ended September 30, 2003 and 2002.
 Earnings consist of loss from continuing operations before income taxes, extraordinary items, cumulative effect of accounting changes, equity in net losses of affiliates and fixed charges, adjusted for capitalized interest.
 Fixed charges consist of interest expensed and capitalized and amortized premiums, discounts and capitalized expenses related to indebtedness.
 The extent to which earnings were insufficient to cover fixed charges is as follows: